ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 |
 | We can add this to `spec.js` and run the tests as before.
 |
-| ## ag-Grid Testing Utilities
+| ## AG Grid Testing Utilities
 |
 | [[note]]
 | | These utilities scripts should still be considered beta and are subject to change.
 Please provide feedback to
 | | the <a href="https://github.com/seanlandsman/ag-grid-testing" target="_blank">GitHub</a> repository.
 |
-| Here at ag-Grid we use a number of utility functions that make it easier for us to test ag-Grid functionality.
+| Here at AG Grid we use a number of utility functions that make it easier for us to test AG Grid functionality.
 |
 | The utilities can be installed & imported as follows:
 |